As a kid all I wanted was to become a pro athlete.

 Down the line that led to thousands of hours spent in the gym training myself and others, and tens of thousands of dollars invested in books, seminars, training courses, and travel expenses racked up after visiting some of the best strength coaches on the planet to observe how they train athletes.

-Currently, I serve as the Head Strength and Conditioning Coach for Espoo United pro hockey organization in Espoo, Finland where I’m responsible for designing and implementing off-ice training programs across several teams.
+Currently, I serve as the Head Strength and Conditioning Coach for Espoo United men’s pro team and Espoo Blues junior hockey organization in Espoo, Finland where I’m responsible for designing and implementing off-ice training programs across several teams.

 • Certified Strength and Conditioning Specialist (CSCS) through the National Strength and Conditioning Association (NSCA)